Too Low for Zero

 Too Low for Zero (stylised as 2 ▼ 4 0) is the seventeenth studio album by British musician Elton John, released in 1983.
-The album marked a comeback for John, whose previous four albums had failed to yield many enduring international hit singles, and had disappointing sales compared to his string of hit records released during the first half of the 1970s.
+The album marked a comeback for John, whose previous five albums had failed to yield many enduring international hit singles, and had disappointing sales compared to his string of hit records released during the first half of the 1970s.

 It is his second-best-selling album of the 1980s (after Sleeping with the Past), earning Platinum certification by both the RIAA and the BPI.
 It produced several hit songs, each accompanied by successful MTV music videos, and it spent over a year on the Billboard album chart.

 Background

 For the first time since Blue Moves in 1976, all lyrics were written by Bernie Taupin.
 John also reunited with the core of his backing band of the early 1970s: Dee Murray, Nigel Olsson and Davey Johnstone as well as Ray Cooper, Kiki Dee and Skaila Kanga (who played harp on John's self-titled album and Tumbleweed Connection).

 John played synthesizers on the album in addition to piano (his first since A Single Man), as James Newton Howard left the band.
 John felt that synths allowed him to write better fast rock songs, having not been entirely happy with such compositions performed on piano.

 The album was written and recorded in approximately two weeks, with overdubs completed in a week.
 It was produced by Chris Thomas and recorded at AIR Studios in Montserrat (the same studio for Jump Up!) and Sunset Sound Recorders in Hollywood.